hellojebus/slim-php-rest-boilerplate/README.md

 Create your own MySQL database and import the `users.sql` file to create a basic users table

+Create a DB using our DevS3 MediaTemple account!
+It's important we have our own so we don't break each other's database :D

 **I recommend using Sequel Pro for managing your database**

 ### Setup Environment Variables